 China’s wholesale deliveries of cars, multipurpose and sport-utility vehicles, rose 20 percent to 2.84 million units in January and February, according to the China Association of Automobile Manufacturers.
 India’s passenger vehicle deliveries in the same period fell 11 percent to 468,914 units, according to the Society of Indian Automobile Manufacturers.

 Car sales in China and India, where one in three people in the world live, are diverging.
 Ford Motor Co.
-(F) and Hyundai Motor Co.
+(F:US) and Hyundai Motor Co.
 (005380), which reported deliveries in China surged more than 40 percent during the first two months, introduced new variants and offered discounts helping the car market buck the slowing growth seen in overall Chinese retail sales and industrial output.
 In India, the two automakers posted declines in sales.